ROCm-DS/hipDF/docs/index.rst

-In addition to containing all of the necessary tools to build powerful new data processing applications, hipDF enables you to easily port your existing Pandas and cuDF workloads to AMD GPUs. hipDF is derived from the NVIDIA RAPIDS™ open-source project cuDF.
+In addition to containing all of the necessary tools to build powerful new data processing applications, hipDF enables you to easily port your existing Pandas and cuDF workloads to AMD GPUs. hipDF is derived from the NVIDIA RAPIDS® open-source project cuDF.

 The hipDF code is open and hosted at `https://github.com/ROCm-DS/hipDF <https://github.com/ROCm-DS/hipDF>`_.